Bayvarol Synthetic Pyrethroid

 May cause long lasting harmful effects to aquatic organisms.
 Avoid contamination of any water supply.

-Use CAN be used when supers are present for severe infestations where there is a threat to the survival of the colony
+Can be used when supers are present for severe infestations where there is a threat to the survival of the colony.
+If used while honey supers are present comb honey should not be sold

-Apply 4 strips per brood chamber; for nuclei and young colonies and newly collected swarms use 2 strips per chamber.
+Apply 4 strips per brood chamber; for nuclei use 2 strips per chamber

 Any honey extracted from the brood box must be tested for residues prior to sale for human consumption